 The Board school (to become the County Primary school) was opened in 1879.
 In 1905 there were 120 pupils in the school but by 1965 there were only 12 and finally, the school was closed in 1991 and after it had been used as the ‘Smugglers Museum’ by the Jamaica Inn owners it is now a private residence.

 Just as the school the Church of the Holy Trinity with a falling congregation, closed on June 10th, 1981 and after spending 20 odd years unused and decaying, has now been converted itself as a private residence.

 One character the village had, was Emma Nottle, a widow who ran a Tea/Grocery Shop in the far end Jamaica Cottages.
 Her husband, George, had been a clay-worker when the family were living at Priddacombe.
 After George died in the May of 1918, Emma faced with no bread winner, started her business in 1921, with only ten shillings in savings at the age of 62.
-Keen for to make money she even did lodgings.
+Keen to make money she even did lodgings.
 But she soon built a successful business.
 However, competition came when her neighbours, Mr. and Mrs. Couch, also started a shop in competition, and Mrs. Couch and Emma were frequently heard in heated argument.
 In 1939, at the age of 78, Emma married Joseph Giles, aged 82.
 Joseph had been visiting relatives in the area and had popped in for one of Emma’s tea’s, and romance quickly blossomed.
-Emma by then Emma had three children, eighteen grandchildren, and 23 great grandchildren.
+Emma by had three children, eighteen grandchildren, and 23 great grandchildren.
 Emma also fostered Joyce Hambly (seen left with Emma), when her mother died at a young age.
 Emma sadly passed away shortly after the wedding in 1939.

 Bolventor’s Fallen from World War One